 If you are diagnosed with an illness, ask your doctor about other tests that can be given to ensure you are properly treated for your particular situation.
 Doctors may withhold tests that could change how treatment is administered.

-If treatment is actually harming you, tell your doctor first and foremost.
+If the treatment is harming you, tell your doctor first and foremost.
 You may have been given the wrong treatment or been prescribed a treatment that should not be used in conjunction with other medicines you are taking.
-If the doctor failed to take necessary precautions, he or she fell below the acceptable standards of common medicine.
+If the doctor fails to take necessary precautions, he or she falls below the acceptable standards of common medicine.

 Doctors must inform their patients of the risks associated with treatment or not receiving treatment.
-You could be eligible for a medical malpractice if you have an adverse reaction to a treatment without being made aware of the risks.
+You may have grounds for a medical malpractice claim if you have an adverse reaction to a treatment without being made aware of the risks.
 If you would not have gone ahead with treatment under normal circumstances, the doctor is liable.

-7. You Are Being Given Series Of Treatments
+1. You Are Being Given a Series Of Treatments

-You may have been given additional treatments to cover up a misdiagnosis or incorrect administration of medicine.
+You may be receiving additional treatments to cover up a misdiagnosis or incorrect administration of medicine.
 This will rack up a hefty medical bill, so if you believe you are being incorrectly billed, ask your doctor the reason for the multitude of treatment types.
 If he or she fails to give a satisfactory answer, you may be taken advantage of.

 Schedule a Free Consultation with Our Austin Medical Malpractice Attorneys